sphinx-contrib/redirects/README.rst

 .. note::

     The `sphinxext-rediraffe <https://pypi.org/project/sphinxext-rediraffe/>`__
-    extension appears to provide many more features that this package and should probably be preferred for new projects.
+    extension appears to provide many more features than this package and should probably be preferred for new projects.

 Usage